ray-project/ray/doc/source/train/getting-started-pytorch.rst

 Learn how to:

-1. Configure your model so that it runs distributed and is placed on the correct CPU/GPU device.
+1. Configure a model to run distributed and on the correct CPU/GPU device.
-2. Configure your dataloader so that it is sharded across the workers and place data on the correct CPU/GPU device.
+2. Configure a dataloader to shard data across the workers and place data on the correct CPU/GPU device.
-3. Configure your training function to report metrics and save checkpoints.
+3. Configure a training function to report metrics and save checkpoints.
-4. Configure scale and CPU/GPU resource requirements for your training job.
+4. Configure scale and CPU/GPU resource requirements for a training job.
-5. Launch your distributed training job with a :class:`~ray.train.torch.TorchTrainer`.
+5. Launch a distributed training job with a :class:`~ray.train.torch.TorchTrainer` class.

 Quickstart
 ----------